-The following table summarizes our equity compensation plan information as of December 31, 2021.
+The following table summarizes our equity compensation plan information as of December 31, 2022.

-(c)

-Number of

-Securities

-Remaining

-(a) Available for

-Number of (b) Future Issuance

-Securities to be Weighted Under Equity

-Issued Upon Average Compensation

-Exercise of Exercise Price Plans

-Outstanding of Outstanding (Excluding

-Options, Options, Securities

-Warrants and Warrants and Reflected in

-Plan Category Rights Rights Column (a))

-Equity compensation plans approved by stockholders 1,423,069(1)(2) \$ 22.39 430,666(3)

-Equity compensation plans not approved by stockholders 179,500 (4) 18.22 420,500 (5)

-Total 1,602,569 851,166
+(a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (b) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category (#) (\$) (#) Equity compensation plans approved by stockholders 2,026,978(1)(2) 14.24 642,305(3) Equity compensation plans not approved by stockholders 153,361 (4) 18.47 446,639(5) Total 2,180,339 1,088,944

-(1) This table does not include the number of shares issuable upon exercise of issued and outstanding awards under the Private ArTara Plan, which we assumed upon the closing of the Merger.
+- (1) This table does not include the number of shares issuable upon exercise of issued and outstanding awards under the Private ArTara Plan, which we assumed upon the closing of the Merger.
 No new awards may be issued under the Private ArTara Plan.
-As of December 31, 2021, a total of 137,189 shares of our common stock were reserved for issuance upon the exercise of outstanding options under the Private ArTara Plan.

-(2) Includes securities issuable under our 2014 Plan and the 2014 2014 ESPP.

-Includes (i) 398,604 shares of common stock available for issuance under our 2014 Plan and (ii) 32,062 shares of common stock available for issuance under our 2014 ESPP.
+As of December 31, 2022, a total of 134,328 shares of our common stock were reserved for issuance upon the exercise of outstanding options under the Private ArTara Plan, with a weighted-average exercise price of \$9.18. - (2) Includes securities issuable under our 2014 Plan and the 2014 ESPP. - (3) Includes (i) 603,218 shares of common stock available for issuance under our 2014 Plan and (ii) 39,087 shares of common stock available for issuance under our 2014 ESPP.
 The number of shares of our common stock reserved for issuance under the 2014 Plan automatically increases on January 1 of each calendar year in an amount equal to (a) 4% of the total number of shares of the Registrant's Stock (as defined in the 2014 Plan) outstanding as of the end of the immediately preceding fiscal year; or (b) such lesser number of shares of our common stock as is determined by our board of directors for the applicable year.
-The number of shares of our common stock reserved under the 2014 ESPP for issuance automatically increases on January 1 each calendar year, from January 1, 2015 and ending on (and including) January 1, 2024, in an amount equal to (a) the lesser of (i) 1% of the total number of shares of our common stock outstanding as of the end of the immediately preceding fiscal year or (ii) 7,025 shares of our common stock; or (b) such lesser number of shares of our common stock as is determined by our board of directors for the applicable year.

-(4) Includes 179,500 securities issuable pursuant to outstanding stock options under the Inducement Plan adopted exclusively for grants of awards to individuals that were not previously our employees or directors, as an inducement material to the individual's entry into employment with us within the meaning of Rule 5635(c)(4) of the Nasdaq listing rules.
-The terms and conditions of the Inducement Plan and the equity awards to be granted thereunder are substantially similar to the 2014 Plan.

-(5) Includes 420,500 shares of common stock available for issuance under the Inducement Plan.
+The number of shares of our common stock reserved under the 2014 ESPP for issuance automatically increases on January 1 each calendar year, from January 1, 2015 and ending on (and including) January 1, 2024, in an amount equal to (a) the lesser of (i) 1% of the total number of shares of our common stock outstanding as of the end of the immediately preceding fiscal year or (ii) 281,000 shares of our common stock prior to the Merger, or 7,025 shares of our common stock following the Merger, commensurate with 1-for-40 reverse stock split; or (b) such lesser number of shares of our common stock as is determined by our board of directors for the applicable year. - (4) Includes 153,361 securities issuable pursuant to outstanding stock options under the Inducement Plan adopted exclusively for grants of awards to individuals that were not previously our employees or directors, as an inducement material to the individual's entry into employment with us within the meaning of Rule 5635(c)(4) of the Nasdaq listing rules.
+The terms and conditions of the Inducement Plan and the equity awards to be granted thereunder are substantially similar to the 2014 Plan. - (5) Includes 446,639 shares of common stock available for issuance under the Inducement Plan.